 I wear two hats here at Purdue.
 First, I am a research scientist studying normal and atypical language development at Purdue University.
-I am funded as the Principle Investigator of a three-year grant from the National Institute on Deafness and Other Communication Disorders (R03 DC011898).
+I am funded as the Principal Investigator of a three-year grant from the National Institute on Deafness and Other Communication Disorders (R03 DC011898).
 I work in the Department of Speech, Language, and Hearing Sciences, and I am collaborating with Drs.
 Lisa Goffman and Larry Leonard.
 The purpose of the grant is to look at how exposure to multiple talkers influences speech accuracy in typically developing children and children with Specific Language Impairment.
 The latter is a relatively common disorder in young children (about 6-7% of the total population, see Tomblin et al., 1997) that primarily affects language.
 Other research projects involve the development of speech production, the granularity/abstractness of data necessary for phonological learning, and the comparison of articulatory and acoustic variability.

 During the 2008-2009 school year, I was employed as a postdoctoral researcher in the Spoken Language Laboratory, directed by Dr. Michael Vitevitch in the Department of Psychology at the University of Kansas.